 In today’s economy, the majority of people sell their labor, producing goods and services and receiving wages in return.
 With their wages, they buy smartphones, books, tools, houses and cars.
 They also buy the professional assistance of attorneys, doctors, car mechanics, gardeners and hair stylists.

-Most of the people who sell goods and services are in turn employed themselves, meaning that they sell their own labor and buy goods and services from other people with what they are paid.
+Most of the people who sell these goods and services are in turn employed, meaning that they too sell their labor and buy goods and services from other people with what they are paid.
 And round and round it goes.

 Some might point out that many people these days are self-employed, but that is irrelevant if they are selling their time.
 For instance, a graphic designer who works as an independent contractor is still paid for the labor they put into a project.
 It is only if they design something that is paid for over and over without them spending further time on it, such as a graphics template, that they have the opportunity to leave the job loop.

 There are multiple problems with this virtuous cycle today.
 First, as we calculated at the outset of this section, it traps the vast majority of human attention.
 Second, when things contract, the effect of mutual reinforcement applies in the other direction.
 Take a small town, for example, in which local stores provide some of the employment.
 If a big superstore comes into town, total retail employment and wages will both fall.
 Fewer store employees have income, and those who do have less.
 If they start to spend less on haircuts and car repairs, the hair stylist and car mechanic earn less and can spend less themselves, and so on.
-This is directly related to the third problem, which is that the job loop is breaking down both on the labor and consumption sides, but not in a way that is releasing attention.
+Third, much of the consumption today is driven by vast sums of money spent on advertising, as well as by exposure to social media, inducing people into positional spending on wants (e.g., a bigger car than their neighbor).
+These higher expenditure levels, in turn, lock people into jobs which they hate but cannot afford to leave, which explains a great deal of the frustration among relatively highly-paid professionals, such as lawyers and bankers.

-To understand what is happening to the job loop, we need to look at a change in the economy that has become known as “the Great Decoupling” .
-In the decades after WWII, as the US economy grew, the share of GDP going to labor grew at the same rate.
-However, starting in the mid-1970s, GDP continued to grow while household income remained flat .
+To understand what is happening to the job loop, we need to look at a change in the economy that has become known as “the Great Decoupling” (Bernstein & Raman, 2015).
+In the decades after Worl War II, as the US economy grew, the share of Gross Domestic Product (GDP) going to labor grew at the same rate.
+However, starting in the mid-1970s, GDP continued to grow while household income remained flat (Economic Policy Institute, n.d.).

 Over this time of stagnant incomes, and particularly from the mid-1980s onward, US GDP growth was increasingly financed by consumers going into debt, until we reached the limit of how much debt households could support.
 The first event that really drove that point home was the collapse of the US housing bubble.
 There is some evidence that we are hitting another such point right now, as a result of the COVID-19 crisis, which has led to dramatic increases in unemployment.

-The decoupling may be partly driven by demographics, but the primary driver appears to be technology.
+Similar changes have occurred in other developed economies.
+This decoupling may be partly accounted for by changing demographics, but the primary driver appears to be technology.
 As technological innovation accelerates, there will be further pressure on the job loop.
-Particularly worrisome is the fact that jobs in developing countries are highly exposed to automation .
+Particularly worrisome is the fact that jobs in developing countries are highly exposed to automation (The Economist, 2016).
 As a result, these countries may either skip the “golden age of the job loop” entirely or have a much diminished version.

 The argument is that automating some part of the economy frees up labor to work on something else—entrepreneurs might use this newly available labor to deliver innovative new products and services, for example.
 There is no fixed “lump” of labor; rather there are potentially an infinite number of things to work on.
 After all, this is what has happened historically.
 Why should this time be different?

 To understand how things could be different, we might consider the role horses have played in the American economy.
-As recently as 1915, 25 million horses worked in agriculture and transportation; by 1960, that number had declined to 3 million, and then we stopped keeping track .
+As recently as 1915, 25 million horses worked in agriculture and transportation; by 1960, that number had declined to 3 million, and then we stopped keeping track entirely as horses became irrelevant (Kilby, 2007).
 This decline happened because we figured out how to build tractors, cars and tanks.
 There were just no uses left for which horses were superior to a mechanical substitute.
-The economist Wassily Leontief pointed out that the same thing could happen to humans in his 1952 article “Machines and Man” .
+The economist Wassily Leontief (1952) pointed out that the same thing could happen to humans in his article “Machines and Man”.

 We can be incredibly creative when it comes to thinking of new things to spend our time on, but the operative question for people selling their labor is whether they can get paid enough to afford solutions to their needs, such as food, shelter and clothing.
 The only thing that matters for this question is whether a machine or another human is capable of doing whatever we think of more cheaply.